Skip to content

 • Ultra-soft water

-A hardness of 1.7mg/L is extremely low, making it ultra-soft water even in Japan.
+The hardness of 1.7 mg/L is an extremely low value, classifying it as ultra-soft water even in Japan.

-Therefore, it is chosen by those who want to enjoy the authentic flavors of Japanese cuisine, such as:
+Therefore, it is chosen by those who want to enjoy the authentic flavors of Japanese cuisine in dishes such as:

 • Japanese tea